- First block mined at 11PM EST, 18th January 2014

 Block reward allocation¶

-Unlike Bitcoin, which allocates 100% of the block reward to miners, Dash splits the block reward between the miner, a deterministically selected masternode, and the decentralized budget system.
-Dash features superblocks, which appear every 16616 blocks (approx. 30.29 days) and release 10% of the cumulative budget over that budget cycle period to the winning proposals in the budget system.
-To pay for superblocks, the block reward for normal blocks over the period is reduced by 10%.
-Normal block payments are split equally between miners and masternodes according to the payment logic, resulting in an coin reward allocation over a budget cycle as follows:
+Unlike Bitcoin, which allocates 100% of the block reward to miners, Dash holds back 10% of the block reward for use in the decentralized budget system.
+The remainder of the block, as well as any transaction fees, are split 50/50 between the miner and a masternode, which is deterministically selected according to the payment logic.
+Dash features superblocks, which appear every 16616 blocks (approx. 30.29 days) and can release up to 10% of the cumulative budget held back over that budget cycle period to the winning proposals in the budget system.
+Depending on budget utilization, this results in an approximate coin reward allocation over a budget cycle as follows:

 |45%||Masternode Reward for Proof-of-service|